 HFOT’s enduring strength is in the network of thousands of individuals, foundations, corporate sponsors and professional tradespeople who donate time, money and products so all homes built can be passed, mortgage-free, to each veteran.

 At the start of a new build, HFOT works to rally the local community that the veteran will call home, and create support and excitement for the project, including lining up the Budget Blinds franchisee in the area.
-Through phone calling, emails and radio campaigns people come forward, out of patriotism, pride and gratitude, to sign on and the team emerges that will support the process from Groundbreaking to final Key Ceremony.
+Through phone calls, emails and radio campaigns people come forward, out of patriotism, pride, and gratitude, to sign on and the team emerges that will support the process from Groundbreaking to final Key Ceremony.
 The milestones are:

 - Groundbreaking: This is the introduction into the new community with HFOT representatives and the key individuals that enable putting shovel to dirt and getting the official building underway.
 Locals learn more about HFOT, the veteran who will become their neighbor, and ways they can become involved.

 - Volunteer Day: It takes about five months from groundbreaking to move in.
 As the home nears completion, HFOT schedules the Volunteer Day when volunteers come together to complete the landscaping, do any other necessary tasks like assemble a swing set, and meet the veteran and his or her family.